solliancenet/microsoft-learning-path-build-copilots-with-cosmos-db-labs/javascript/instructions/02-sdk-offline.md

 If you have not already cloned the lab code repository for **Build copilots with Azure Cosmos DB** to the environment where you're working on this lab, follow these steps to do so.
 Otherwise, open the previously cloned folder in **Visual Studio Code**.

+> &#128161; You may optionally install the [new Linux-based Azure Cosmos DB Emulator (in preview)](https://learn.microsoft.com/azure/cosmos-db/emulator-linux), which is available as a Docker container.
+It supports running on a wide variety of processors and operating systems.

 1. Start **Visual Studio Code**.

     > &#128221; If you are not already familiar with the Visual Studio Code interface, review the [Get Started guide for Visual Studio Code][code.visualstudio.com/docs/getstarted]